mstraughan86/Scry/README.md

 Introduction:
 I want to create a simple, single page view for all episodes of a given television series.
 Entering into any one of the episodes will...

+Motivation:
+My ISP Cox put a 1TB per month cap on my internet usage.
+I've never experienced this before in my life.
+I was shocked to find that my household went over this cap in the first month.
+In order to cut down on data usage, I aimed to minimize re-streaming data as we use a lot of video streaming.
+Thus, this little artifact was constructed to suit that purpose.

 Currently looking at serving video.
 Up next might be audio.

 ## Technology Stack